 It is very important to capture thorough patient data on the front end.

-Clinical Documentation and Coding
+Why are Clinical Documentation and Medical Coding Critical to Denial Prevention?

 Since claim charges are determined by the patient’s medical record documentation, documentation integrity and coding capture protocols ensure that claims are processed and paid on time.